Sunday, December 26, 2021

 On December 15 there was a festival called Consualia.
 The altar of Consus lay buried all year, but it was dug up on that day.
 Consus was a god associated with preserving the harvest: grain storage, for example.
 It was a day off for all laborers and slaves, as well as work animals.

 December 19 was a festival called Opticonsivia.
 It celebrated Opis, goddess of wealth and, again, food supplies.
 The festival was presided over by a vestal virgin priestess wearing a white veil.
 Horses and mules were decorated with flowers, and chariot races were held.
 Another work holiday.
 Chariots and horses were a big theme in December.
 A coin with Saturn's name on it depicts a chariot being pulled across the sky by four horses.
-It looks a lot like Santa's sleigh.
+If you squint, it looks a lot like Santa's flying reindeer.

 December 21 was a festival called Angeronalia.
 Honoring Angerona, the goddess of joy and pleasure, the festivities were intended to drive away all feelings of sorrow or sadness.